 For example, if you’re reaching out to B2B leads with an introductory email before making a follow-up call, you should start this mutual grounds approach immediately.
 Make sure the email shows you’re both a piece of the same puzzle.

 In addition, make sure your email and other written content are professional, proofread and flawless.
-Have them proofread by colleagues, or use tools or services such as Trust My Paper, Grammarly or Grab My Paper to help you achieve this.
+Have them proofread by colleagues, or use tools or services such as Grammarly to help you achieve this.

 Sometimes the safest move is to take a few risks